uhvesta/bazel-gazelle/README.md

 That rule exists because those directives change which descendants should even exist in the logical walk, so a local file patch is not enough.

+Repo-level traversal policy is treated the same way:

+- if `.bazelignore` changes the effective ignored path set, `vfsgazelle` falls back to a full VFS rebuild
+- if `REPO.bazel` changes the effective `ignore_directories(...)` set, `vfsgazelle` falls back to a full VFS rebuild

 ### Persistence

 After a successful run, `vfsgazelle` writes snapshot state to the OS cache directory.